advaly/imcrop/README.md

         --contrast <contrast>        Adjust contrast by f32.
 Negative values decrease and positive values increase -c, --crop <crop>                Cropping geometory 'WxH+X+Y'
-    -o, --overlay <overlay file>     Overlay a transparent image on the final image -s, --resize <resize>            Resizing geometory 'WxH'
+    -o, --overlay <overlay file>     Overlay a transparent image on the final image -q, --quality <quality>          Output image quality in the range 1-100 where 1 is the worst and 100 is the best -s, --resize <resize>            Resizing geometory 'WxH'
     -r, --rotate <rotate>            Rotate 90/180/270